FAQs: Registering to vote

 If you are registered to vote on Scilly and somewhere else:

-• but you must choose to vote in one location or the other if your other address is also in the Devon and Cornwall police area.
+• but you must choose to vote in one location or the other in a UK Parliamentary general election.

 If you split your time between two homes, you may be able to register to vote at both addresses.